Dedicated to the Founder-Acarya His Divine Grace A.C. Bhaktivedanta Swami Prabhupada

 ISKCON belongs to the Gaudiya-Vaishnava sampradāya, a monotheistic tradition within the Vedic culture.
 Philosophically it is based on the sacred Sanskrit texts Bhagavad-gītā and the Bhagavat Purana, which teach that the ultimate goal for all living beings is to reawaken their love for God, or Lord Krishna, the "all-attractive one".

-The path of devotional service and love of God
+The sublime path of devotional service that awakens our eternal love for Krishna

 Come to one of our centers and revive your dormant love of God.